Santropol Roulant’s Market

-The Noble Sprout is owned and operated by Sarah Daw-Girard, who grows a mix of sunflower sprouts, pea shoots, cilantro microgreens, and other tasty and nutritious microgreens including broccoli and arugula.
+The Noble Sprout is owned and operated by Sarah Daw-Girard, who grows a mix of sunflower sprouts, pea shoots, cilantro micro greens, and other tasty and nutritious microgreens including broccoli and arugula.
 There will be more selection as the season rolls onwards, seeing as she is just starting out!

-Rucher Apis is a certified organic beekeeper – whether spring, clover or wild flowers, they offer you a raw, unpasteurized honey: from the hive, to the pot at your table, it is as produced by the bees and does not undergo any alteration.
+Rucher Apis is a certified organic beekeeper – whether spring, clover or wild flowers, they offer you a raw, unpasteurized honey: from the hive to the pot at your table, it is as produced by the bees and does not undergo any alteration.
 Rucher Apis also produces candles, organic beeswax, and propolis.

 With Jardins Mycorhize, expect to find on the table less common products picked directly on the farm and in nature such as mushrooms and foraged vegetables.
 Their space is also a place of learning and sharing on alternative farming methods.

 L’Olivette offers a table grape of exceptional quality – over the years, the farm has diversified while giving the vines time to take root.
-Today, they produces 3 varieties of grapes, which will be offered according to their seasonality starting in August.
+Today, they produce 3 varieties of grapes, which will be offered according to their seasonality starting in August.

 Maru Baked Goods is a result of the encounter between two extremes creating Japanese-inspired pastries with a Brazilian touch.
 Maru is the launch of an experiment but, above all, a flavourful celebration of cultural diversity.

 The following Saturdays: